 Prior to their arrival to town, Kentucky Performing Arts, the Louisville Folk School, and Kentucky Refugee Ministries partnered to produce an event steeped in the theme of cultural exchange omnipresent in Abigail and Fei’s show as part of the Louisville Free Public Library’s How-To Festival on Saturday, May 11.
 The event titled “How To: Sing Global Lullabies” featured musicians from the United States, Ghana and Burma all leading festival attendees in lullaby sing-alongs from their respective countries followed by a session on how to create your own lullabies based on musical structure and themes consistent in lullabies from around the world.

 The first stop on Abigail and Fei’s whirlwind itinerary was Goldsmith Elementary School.
-Goldsmith is a partner school in the On-Ramp to Great Learning partnership program involving JCPS, The Kentucky Center and Stage One.
+Goldsmith is a partner school in the On-Ramp to Great Learning partnership program involving JCPS, Kentucky Performing Arts and Stage One.
 In the past year, On-Ramp liaisons and teaching artists have worked with Goldsmith Elementary teachers and students using storytelling to bolster Language Arts proficiency.

 Abigail and Fei performed for an extremely diverse group of Goldsmith students, taking them on a musical journey around the world through the lens of Appalachian and Chinese folk music and storytelling.
 Following the performance, Jecorey Arthur, education manager for Louisville Public Media’s WUOL station, recorded interviews with the students and musicians to be used between shows on the air.